sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 ## Prerequisites

-You'll need the following software installed
+You'll need the following software installed:

 - [7zip](https://www.7-zip.org/)

-The following will make life easier
+The following will make life easier:

 - [Git for Windows](https://git-scm.com/download/win)
 - [Everything](https://www.voidtools.com/)

 ## Downloading/Extracting Spin

-First, go to Spin [GitHub page](https://github.com/nimble-code).
-If you have Git already installed, you can just clone this.
+First, go to the Spin [GitHub page](https://github.com/nimble-code).
+If you already have Got installed, you can just clone this.
 Or, if you'd like, you can go to `Bin` directory, and click on the latest version of `spin<ver>_windows64.exe.gz`.
 Click "Download" on the right side to get only this file.